microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ![Workspace Folder Picker](https://github.com/Microsoft/vscode-docs/raw/vnext/release-notes/images/1_17/picker.png)

 In addition, we introduced the `RelativePattern` type and support it in the API where we ask for glob patterns to match on file paths.
-There maybe scenarios where you want to restrict the glob matching on a specific `WorkspaceFolder` and `RelativePattern` allows this by providing a `base` for the pattern to match against.
+There may be scenarios where you want to restrict the glob matching on a specific `WorkspaceFolder` and `RelativePattern` allows this by providing a `base` for the pattern to match against.
 You can use `RelativePattern` in:
 * `workspace.createFileSystemWatcher(pattern)`
 * `workspace.findFiles(include, exclude))`
 * `DocumentFilter#pattern`